MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/sem.md

 <a name="sample"></a>
 #### Operation:

-* __Sample Prep:__
+* _---Sample Prep---_
 * Wear nitrile gloves when handling your sample, sample stages, and other sample preparation components
 * Prepare samples externally at the sample prep table
 * Firmly attach samples to stub
 * Remove loose debris with compressed air
-* __Sample loading:__
+* _---Sample loading---_
 * Load your sample(s) into the sample stage
-    * The sample compartment on the Phenom XL can be accessed by pressing eject button in the software
+* _Phenom XL_ sample compartment is opened by pressing eject button in the software
-    * The Phenom Pure sample compartment is manually opened and closed, but must be unlocked before opening with the eject button in the software
+* _Phenom Pure_ sample compartment is manually opened and closed, but must be unlocked with the eject button in the software
 * Set proper sample height
 	* On the Phenom XL, set the tallest part of your tallest sample level with the opening of the sample stage, then lower by 6 notches on the dial
 	* On the Phenom Pure the tallest part of the sample should be just lower than the top edge of the sample stage
 * Load the sample stage into the instrument
 * Close the door and your sample should be visible in the NavCam
-* __Characterization:__
+* _---Characterization---_
 * Remove your gloves while using the computer
-* Perform characterization relevant to your sample (image capure, measurement, EDS)
+* Perform characterization relevant to your sample (image capture, measurement, EDS)
-* __Sample unloading:__
+* _---Sample unloading---_
 * Wear nitrile gloves
 * Open the sample compartment
 * Remove sample(s)]
-* Phenom XL
-	* Return sample stage to sample compartment
+* _Phenom XL:_ return sample stage to sample compartment, close door
-	* Close door
-* Phenom Pure
-	* Close door
-	* Place sample stage in drawer
+* _Phenom Pure:_ close door, place sample stage in drawer

 <a name="shutdown"></a>